SAML-Toolkits/ruby-saml/README.md

 end
 ```

-The use of settings.issuer is deprecated in favour of settings.sp_entity_id since version 1.11.0
+The use of settings.issuer is deprecated in favor of settings.sp_entity_id since version 1.11.0

 Some assertion validations can be skipped by passing parameters to `RubySaml::Response.new()`.
 For example, you can skip the `AuthnStatement`, `Conditions`, `Recipient`, or the `SubjectConfirmation`